 Finally, employee participation is critical.
 No strategy, sustainable or otherwise, will succeed if employees do not understand it, or their role in achieving it.
 And as people increasingly seek employment that supports their personal values, there’s a huge opportunity to boost recruitment, retention and engagement by showing current and future employees how their work can help change things for the better.

 The Luminous view

 We recognise the compelling business case for sustainability in improving corporate culture, increasing employee wellbeing, producing better products and enhancing reputation.
-We have been working with UK-listed companies on their corporate and sustainability reporting for over 14 years and have learned that shareholders find good quality sustainability information incredibly beneficial.
-They base investment decisions on it, and other stakeholders, such as customers, employees, suppliers and governments, find that it engenders trust.
+We have been working with UK-listed companies on their corporate and sustainability reporting for over 14 years and have learned that shareholders find good-quality sustainability information incredibly beneficial.
+They base investment decisions on it, while other stakeholders, such as customers, employees, suppliers and governments, find that it engenders trust.

 A good sustainability strategy includes two core areas: programmes (the activities that make up the strategy); and ambitions (a combination of the key priorities facilitating real business impact and bold targets that focus on the most material issues).
 Combined, these areas act as the critical catalyst for long-term thinking and value creation.